Lxmune/turnstile-renewed/README.md

-# 🔒 Turnstile-Renewed : A remake of the old Turnstile plugin
+# 🔒 Turnstile-Renewed : A remake of the Turnstile plugin

 <h3>Supported versions: 1.19, 1.19.1, 1.19.2</h3>